hszalwinski/vehicle-routing/data/README.md

 This directory is a default one.
 Of course, the default output file path can be overwritten.

+### Schemas
+Used to validate CLI input files.

 ### Vehicles
 JSON files describing number of vehicles and their constraints.

-## Schemas
-Used to validate CLI input files.
+### Simulations
+Makefile shortcuts for running simulations to get results required for thesis analysis.